what is maegeri?

 - The left part of the Kanji, 弓, means bow (like bow and arrow).

 - ｜does not have a meaning by itself, but you can think of it as the arrow or the elastic.

 You can conclude from the Kanji that Hiki means pull and originally referring to pulling back the elastic to prepare to shoot the arrow.

 In Kyudo (archery) there are 3 stages to shoot an arrow.

 They are Hikiwake (seperate), Kai (join) and Hanare (release).
 I will explain these terms briefly and connect them to Hikiashi.

 It is like ready, set go.

-The arrow has to be pulled away from the bow (Hiki) and thereby separating them more (Wake)It is to build up the tension to use the stored energy.
+Pull the arrow away from the bow (Hiki) and separate them more (Wake)It is to build up tension to use the stored energy.